Table of Contents

 Another microphone from Rode is the Rode NTK.
 Tube mics aren’t on most people’s radars when it comes to selecting microphones as they have a unique structure and usage.
 Tube microphones are built with a vacuum tube inside, hence the name, that converts sound into data.
 The NTK produces a warm sound that’s analog-tape quality reminiscent of the classic mic of the 1960s.

 It is still possible to use a condenser mic without phantom power.
-You will need an XLR to USB preamp to use condenser microphones without phantom power.
+You will need an XLR to USB preamp for this.
 You may also use an audio interface to power your mic.

 Dynamic microphones, especially ribbon mics, have lower output levels than condenser mics.
 To be able to record voiceovers and get the very best sound from dynamic mics, you should consider getting a phantom-powered mic preamp.
 A level booster leverages phantom power to amplify dynamic mics by up to 25dB without channeling the power through the mic itself.